Hydrogen vehicle: Trams and trains

 India's first Hydrogen train, showing the Hydrogen storage module, battery stacks and fuel cell.

 In the International Energy Agency’s 2022 Net Zero Emissions Scenario, hydrogen is forecast to account for 2% of rail energy demand in 2050, while 90% of rail travel is expected to be electrified by then (up from 45% today).
 Hydrogen’s role in rail would likely be focused on lines that prove difficult or costly to electrify.

 In March 2015, China South Rail Corporation (CSR) demonstrated a hydrogen fuel cell-powered tramcar at an assembly facility in Qingdao.
 Tracks for the new vehicle were built in seven Chinese cities.
 In northern Germany in 2018 fuel-cell powered Coradia iLint trains were first placed into service; excess power is stored in lithium-ion batteries.

-As of 2025, hydrogen powered trains have also been introduced in France and Sweden; in India, the most powerful Hydrogen train with 1200 hp, capable of carrying 2,600 passengers is undergoing final load tests.
-It is set to run between Sonipat and Jind in Haryana.
+By 2025, hydrogen powered trains had also been introduced in France and Sweden; in India, a Hydrogen train with 1200 hp, capable of carrying 2,600 passengers, is set to run between Sonipat and Jind in Haryana.
+However, the same year there was bad news for some of Europe's hydrogen train companies: France's Alstom announced that it is halting development of hydrogen trains and redeploying some research staff with the withdrawal of government funding, and in Germany, Rhine-Main Transport Authority withdrew its 18 hydrogen-powered trains after "repeated technical issues with the hydrogen fuel cells"; Siemens Mobility has also had problems with its hydrogen trains.